kcmoliveira/skipchallenge/README.md

 $ cd docker
 $ docker docker-compose up
 ```
-The project was developed using TDD, which means there are unit tests for all microservices. feel free to test any one of them.
+The project was developed using TDD, which means there are unit tests for all microservices.
+Feel free to test any one of them.

 | Microservice | Module/Java Test Class |
 | ------ | ------ |